Forecasting Gold Prices: Insights from Kuznets and Kondratieff

 The Echo of the 1970s: Forecasting the Post-2020 Environment via the Kondratieff Wave

-Our long-wave analysis asserts that the global low of 2003 initiated a new Kondratieff cycle, with the corresponding trough in the historical analogue identified as 1949.
-Furthermore, the base Kuznets’ Swing within this current Kondratieff cycle reached its termination point at the COVID-19 pandemic trough in 2020.
+Furthermore, the base (first) Kuznets’ Swing within this current Kondratieff cycle terminated at the COVID-19 pandemic trough in 2020.

-The critical analogous trough to 2020 is, therefore, 1968.
-This inflection point catalyzed a significant 12-year advance in precious metals and an equally protracted 12-year decline in the US Dollar (USD), a trend that only reversed upon the final bursting of the precious metals bubble in 1980.
+This inflection point catalyzed a significant 12-year advance in precious metals and an equally protracted 12-year decline in the US Dollar (USD).
+This trend only reversed upon the final bursting of the precious metals bubble in 1980.

 Cyclical Chronology and Forward Projections